Angel (British musician): 2017 till present: Singles Hi grade, Take You Home and future album: WOMAN

 In 2017, Angel has releases singles Crud & Road Closed.
 That same year, Hi-Grade (feat.
 Protoje), as well as its acoustic version Hi Grade (feat.
 Protoje)(Acoustic), were released featuring Reggae Artist Protoje.
 The end of 2017 has seen Angel release take on Eugene Wilde's 90's classic R&B track Gotta get you home in Take You Home (2017).
 The song includes samples of Foxxy Brown & Black Street's revisions of the old school jam and a bridge that of the likes of SWV's So into you.

 2018 ALBUM: WOMAN, Pt.1 & 2

-After a long 1 1/2 years of waiting, Angel releases Album WOMAN.
-This album is a step up for Angel, putting in much hard work mixing all different classic R&B sounds with contemporary R&B, Trap and Hip-Hop sounds.
-This features appearances from WSTRN's Haile and GIGGS on highlight track 'Fly' bring a modern Trap-R&B vibe of the likes of contemporaries such as Bryson Tiller's and Eric Bellinger, who features with Angel for the second time on the song 'No FLutes', which is also the opening track of the album.
-The soulful, yet laid back hit "Thug Juice" gives a nod to 2Pac's smash "Thug Passion", providing a welcome trip down memory lane.
-The album was initially released in two parts, 1 and 2, but soon followed by the entire release featuring 14 tracks and later, Acoustic versions of R&B tracks 'Nothing Wrong', 'Risk it all' and 'Thug Juice'.
-'Thug Juice' Has sonorities that remind drawn on the 90's R&B era with sounds reminiscing of popular artist of the time such as R.Kelly, H-Town or BlackStreet.
-WOMAN's first music video for the title 'Nothing wrong' makes references to R.Kelly tracks 'Honey Love' (1991) and 'Bump N' Grind' (1993).
+After an eighteen-month of waiting, Angel released the album WOMAN.
+The project involves elements of classic R&B, contemporary R&B, Trap, and Hip-Hop.
+The opening track, "No Flutes," features a second collaboration with Eric Bellinger.
+Another track, "Fly," includes appearances by Haile (of WSTRN) and Giggs, utilizing a Trap-R&B style similar to works by Bryson Tiller.